 - Withdrawals – Withdrawals can be made from an EPF account through claim forms for financing an insurance policy, buying or building a house and a few other acceptable situations as per the EPFO

-How to Check your EPF Balance Online
+How to check EPF Balance Online

 The Employee Provident Fund (EPF) is a fund maintained by the Employee Provident Fund Organization (EPFO), based on contributions made by the employee plus the amount added by the employer towards the same.
 EPF is deducted from the employee's salary each month and the percentage of interest is accrued on a yearly basis.
 On the whole, EPF is a long-term savings option that comes with tax benefits and simultaneously ensures a stress free lifestyle post retirement.
 Provident fund also caters to the financial needs of the members for major life events such as marriages, medical treatments, education loan repayment, property purchase, etc. As per the norms, all establishments employing more than 20 members should compulsorily register for the EPF scheme.